clinical-meteor/meteor-on-fhir/README.md

 # Meteor on FHIR
-We decided to write a Health Information Exchange infrastructure.
-The technical infrastructure uses MongoDB, Meteor, and React.
+For my Masters of Science in Biomedical Informatics, we are required to create a Capstone Project.
+So I decided to write a Health Information Exchange infrastructure.
+The technical infrastructure uses MongoDB (a modern hierarchical database, similar to the MUMPS/Cache database what Epic uses), a full-stack isomorphic javascript framework called Meteor, and Facebook's user interface layer React.
 The HIE uses a wordpress business model, and is intended to be a distributed and federated peer-to-peer network.
 We use HL7 Fast Healthcare Interoperability Resources (FHIR) for data exchange and interoperability.

 [![CircleCI](https://circleci.com/gh/clinical-meteor/meteor-on-fhir/tree/master.svg?style=svg)](https://circleci.com/gh/clinical-meteor/meteor-on-fhir/tree/master)